Observational Plant Drawings

-Enjoy children's individual interpretations of plant life as they create personal drawings
+Enjoy children's individual interpretations of plant life as they create drawings of plants.

 - Grades: PreK–K